-The form of convocation of the Commission including the terms of reference of the question at issue shall be as follows: "The provision hereinafter fully set forth of an Act dated , published in the has been notified to the Government of Great Britain by the Government of the United States, under date of , as provided by the award of the Hague Tribunal of September 7th, 1910.

-"Pursuant to the provisions of that award the Government of Great Britain hereby convokes the Permanent Mixed Fishery Commission for (Canada) (Newfoundland), composed of Commissioner for the United States of America, and of Commissioner for (Ganada) (Newfoundland), which shall meet at and render a decision within one month as to whether the provision so notified is reasonable and consistent with the Treaty of 1818, as interpreted by the award of the Hague Tribunal of September 7th, 1910, and if not, in what respect it is unreasonable and inconsistent therewith.
+The form of convocation of the Commission including the terms of reference of the question at issue shall be as follows: "The provision hereinafter fully set forth of an , published in the Act dated has been notified to the Government of Great Britain by the Government of the United States, under date of , as provided by the award of the Hague Tribunal of September 7th, 1910.
+"Pursuant to the provisions of that award the Government of Great Britain hereby convokes the Permanent Mixed Fishery Commission for (Canada) Commissioner for the United (Newfoundland) composed of States of America, and of \\\\\ \ Commissioner for (Canada) (Newfoundland) which shall meet at and render a decision within one month as to whether the provision [192] so notified is reasonable and consistent with the Treaty of 1818, as interpreted by the award of the Hague Tribunal of September 7th, 1910, and if not, in what respect it is unreasonable and inconsistent therewith.